RMS Franconia (1910): Engines and propulsion

-Franconia had two boiler rooms each with three double-ended scotch boilers that were in diameter and deep.
-Each set of three boilers were connected to an oval funnel that was by in shape and tall.
+Franconia had two boiler rooms each with three double-ended scotch boilers that were 17.5 ft in diameter and 21 ft deep.
+Each set of three boilers were connected to an oval funnel that was 14.25 ft by 9.25 ft in shape and 59 ft tall.
 The boilers delivered 210psi of pressure and were fed air by the Howden's forced draught system.

 The propellers were driven through steel shafts supplied by W.G.
 Armstrong, Whitworth & Co and were directly driven by the engines.
 The propellers were made of manganese bronze and had four blades each.

 For the comfort of the stokers and trimmers, fresh air was brought into the engine and boiler rooms using electrically-driven Sirocco fans from Davidson & Co of Belfast.

 Auxiliary equipment

 From launch, Franconia had an antenna for the Marconi wireless radio system strung between her masts.
 She had a wireless range of approximately 250 miles, and used the call sign 'MEA', inherited from which was taken out of service in 1908.
 She had two Marconi operators and backup equipment on board, allowing radio service at all times using two shifts for safety and passenger convenience.

 Submarine signalling equipment was installed on Franconia, to assist with navigation in fog.
 She had two hydrophone receivers installed in her bow to determine the direction of navigational aids such as lightships and bell buoys.
 This equipment was provided by Chance Brothers who supplied Franconia and her sister Laconia.
 The Chance Brothers variant of the system was not in wide use.

 Three electrical dynamos installed behind the engine room driven by dedicated high-speed steam engines, supplying 400kW of electrical capacity.
 Nearly all the lighting on the ship was electric.
 This equipment was supplied by W.C.
 Martin & Co, who also provided electrical equipment for Mauretania.

 Refrigeration machinery was installed between the two boiler rooms beneath the ship's refrigerated stores.
 This used carbonic anhydride (carbon dioxide) as its refrigerant in a two-stage compression cycle, cooling brine that was pumped around the ship to cool compartments insulated by granulated cork.
 This refrigeration equipment was manufactured by J & E Hall.